Jun 2, 2021, 1:47:18 PM CDT Dec 16, 2024, 7:59:01 AM CST

 • When you believe your child is mature enough to properly sit in a booster seat with the seat belt correctly positioned at all times.

 It's important not to rush the switch to a booster seat.
-If your child still fits the height and weight requirements of their car seat, that is their safest option.
+If your child still fits the height and weight requirements for their car seat, that is their safest option.

 What are the different types of booster seats?